EU planning sustainable fuel target to cut airline emissions

 The pledge came as the EU executive outlined measures to tackle transport’s climate impact, including a goal previously reported by Reuters to have 30 million zero-emission vehicles on Europe’s roads by 2030.

-A late draft had included the 5% share of “renewable and low-carbon transport fuels” to be achieved by airlines in 2030, rising to above 60% in 2050.
-Both targets were cut from the final published version.
+A late draft had included the 5% share of low-carbon fuels to be reached by airlines in 2030, rising to above 60% in 2050.
+Both targets were cut from the published version.

-EU climate policy chief Frans Timmermans said the Commission now intended to set goals at a higher level for sustainable aviation fuel use.
+EU climate chief Frans Timmermans said the Commission now intended to set higher goals for sustainable aviation fuel.

 “We will come out with an ambitious proposal later, because we thought we could do better than what was written in the initial draft,” Timmermans said.

-Sustainable aviation fuels (SAF), such as liquid advanced biofuels or those produced by renewable electricity, currently account for less than 1% of Europe’s jet fuel consumption.
+Sustainable aviation fuels (SAF), which can be produced from biomass or renewable energy, currently account for less than 1% of Europe’s jet fuel consumption.

-Their uptake has been stunted by high costs and a lack of demand among airlines, which have traditionally opposed mandated quotas.
-Amid increasing public scrutiny of its environmental impact, however, the industry’s position is evolving.
+Their uptake has been stunted by high costs and weak demand from airlines, which have traditionally opposed mandated quotas.
+The industry’s position is, however, evolving amid increasing scrutiny of its environmental impact.

 “The EU proposal for a SAF mandate could, under certain conditions, be a positive development in providing a degree of certainty to the market and driving production,” said Michael Gill, head of ATAG, a global aviation sector lobby group.